- Sizzling Skillets.

 - Sweat Up an Appetite.

-Wake early and get a jump on your way with a workout at the fitness club, 191 Resolution Fitness, adjacent to The Ritz-Carlton, Atlanta.
-With everything from spin classes to Pilates sessions available, it’s easy to find your favorite way to stay fit.
+Wake up early and get a jump on your way with a work out at the reimagined Fitness Center located on the 4th floor.
+Offering Peloton Bikes, additional space with free weights, equipment by TechnoGym and FitnessOnDemand™ classes in the dedicated movement studio, it’s easy to find your favorite way to stay fit.

 - Southern Brunch.